spack/spack/lib/spack/docs/tutorial_advanced_packaging.rst

 ============================

-Spack tries to automatically configure packages with information from dependencies such that all you need to do is to list the dependencies (i.e. with the ``depends_on`` directive) and the build system (for example by deriving from :code:`CmakePackage`).
+Spack tries to automatically configure packages with information from dependencies, such that all you need to do is to list the dependencies (i.e., with the ``depends_on`` directive) and the build system (for example, by deriving from :code:`CmakePackage`).

 However, there are many special cases.
-Often you need to retrieve details about dependencies to set package-specific configuration options, or to define package-specific environment variables used by the package's build system.
-This tutorial covers how to retrieve build information from dependencies, and how you can automatically provide important information to dependents in your package.
+Often you need to retrieve details about dependencies to set package-specific configuration options, or define package-specific environment variables used by the package's build system.
+This tutorial covers how to retrieve build information from dependencies and automatically provide information to dependents in your package.

 ----------------------
-Setup for the tutorial
+Setup for the Tutorial
 ----------------------

-The simplest way to follow along with this tutorial is to use our Docker image, which comes with Spack and various packages pre-installed:
+The simplest way to follow this tutorial is to use our Docker image, which comes preinstalled with Spack and various packages:

 .. code-block:: console